hpcflow/matflow/docs/source/reference/glossary.rst

 HPC
 ---

-high-performance comptuer/computing
+High-performance computer/computing

 HPCFlow
 -------

-A package to interface between MatFlow and your HPC cluster, understanding the hardware, scheduler and tools and allowing MatFlow and otehr packages to call on them.
+The underlying workflow management tool that MatFlow uses to interface with your computing resources or scheduler.
+MatFlow exists as a layer on top of HPCFlow that focuses on common workflows and tools within computational materials science.

 loadcase
 --------